HAI-UESTC/LLM-for-Conversational-Recommender-Systems/README.md

 # Large Language Models for Conversational Recommender Systems: A Dual-View Survey
 A curated repository for our survey on **LLM-based conversational recommender systems (CRS)**.
 This repository contains the manuscript source and a lightweight paper index organized from two complementary perspectives:
 - **Research Focuses**: what role LLMs play in CRS
 - **Technical Paradigms**: how LLMs are integrated into CRS

 ## Overview
 Conversational recommender systems aim to understand user needs through multi-turn interaction and provide grounded, personalized recommendations.
 With the introduction of large language models, CRS research has rapidly expanded from prompt-based interaction to retrieval grounding, fine-tuning, multi-agent planning, data construction, simulation, and trustworthy deployment.
 To make this landscape easier to navigate, we organize the literature in this repository along:
 - **6 research focuses**
 - **5 technical paradigms**
 This README is intended as a quick entry point for readers, while the full survey provides a more systematic discussion.

 ## Research Dimensions
 The following tables list the papers discussed under each research dimension in the survey.

-- A paper may appear in multiple research dimensions because one method can serve multiple roles in CRS.
-- In this section, we keep only two columns as requested: `Method` and `Paper`.

 ### User Modeling

 | Method | Paper |